DylanBulfin/bignum/README.md

 [crates.io page](https://crates.io/crates/bignumbe-rs)

+## Status
+I think it is basically feature-complete at this point.
+I may add a couple of things since I'm using it in another project and might identify pain points (this is how float multiplication came to be).
+But other than that I will only be adding tests and fixing bugs.
+If anyone notices any bugs feel free to create an issue and I will look into it.

 ## Inspiration/Why Did I Make This?
 The inspiration for this library was looking into idle/incremental games.
 These games almost always have some sort of exponential growth function and as a result often have to